eayumba/pytorch-CycleGAN-and-pix2pix/README.md

 Image-to-Image Translation with Conditional Adversarial Networks.
 Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros.
 In CVPR 2017.

 All of our generated result spectrograms for different model implementations, training set sizes, testing methods, etc, can be found at: https://drive.google.com/drive/folders/1-JlTDUk24ifoJhfVpA17CxUm2LLDmo9U?usp=sharing

-You can follow along with our project by accessing Our_CycleGAN.ipynb in Google Colab.
+In this root folder, you will also find the .ipynb file for the logistic classifier.
+Everything else has to do with the CycleGAN.
+You can follow this by accessing Our_CycleGAN.ipynb in Google Colab.